jamgam/svelte-bryanliang-me/README.md

 ## About

 First svelte project!
-Attempted to clone https://bryanliang.me (react)
+Check it out: https://bryanliang.me